Prev/downsampled-imagenet-path-fixer/README.md

 ### Step 2: Run Script

-To run script, we have to install depencendies:
+Before running the script, we have to install depencendies:

 ```
 $ pip install -r requirements.txt
 ```

 Then, we run `fix_pathes.py` with params.
+See [fix_pathes.py](fix_pathes.py) for detail params.

 ```
 $ python fix_pathes.py -d path/to/downloaded_data -o path/to/output